dmacvicar/iu/README.md

 Uses [Berkeley Vision and Learning Center Caffe](https://caffe.berkeleyvision.org/) GoogleNet model, and the word list from [ImageNet](http://www.image-net.org).

+## Quality classification

+Uses the BRISQUE (Blind/Referenceless Image Spatial Quality Evaluator), a No Reference Image Quality Assessment (NR-IQA) algorithm as in implemented in OpenCV contrib.

+We use the trained model provided in the /samples/ directory, trained on the LIVE-R2 database as in the original implementation.

 # License

 * (C)2020 Duncan Mac-Vicar P.